Tarboobot2888/tarboo_deobfuscate_merged/apps/docs/src/guide/api.md

 5. **[JSX](../concepts/jsx.md)** and **[Unpack](../concepts/unpack.md)**
 6. **Generate**: Converts the modified AST back into executable code.

-You can extend or modify webcrack's behavior by hooking into its pipeline stages using plugins.
+You can extend or modify TARBOO DEOBFUSCATE JS's behavior by hooking into its pipeline stages using plugins.
 Plugins allow you to manipulate the AST at specific stages of the pipeline.

 ### Supported Stages